Sweet and Spicy Cocktail Meatballs

 Featured with this recipe

-1. Ingredients in Cocktail Meatballs
+1. Ingredients in Crockpot Appetizer Meatballs

-2. For Homemade Meatballs
+2. For Homemade Crockpot Appetizer Meatballs

-3. Optional Sauces for Cocktail Meatballs
+5. Optional Sauces for Crockpot Appetizer Meatballs

-4. Make Meatballs a Meal
+6. Make Crockpot Appetizer Meatballs a Meal

-5. Frequently Asked Questions About Cocktail Meatballs
+7. Frequently Asked Questions

-6. More Tasty Meatball Recipes
+9. More Tasty Meatball Recipes

 Frozen meatballs, Frank's Red Hot sauce, brown sugar, water onions and toothpicks for Cocktail Meatballs.

-For Homemade Meatballs
+For Homemade Crockpot Appetizer Meatballs

 • Ground Beef – Make sure to use lean ground beef.
 If the beef is too fatty, the sauce will turn out very oily.
 Not a huge fan of ground beef?
-Feel free to try ground pork meatballs, ground turkey meatballs or ground chicken meatballs too!
+Feel free to try ground pork meatballs, ground turkey meatballs, or ground chicken meatballs too!
 We will often do a mixture of both ground beef and pork to make them more tender.

 • Onion – In this recipe instead of dicing the onion, you grate it with a cheese grater.
 This creates small, thin pieces of onion that keep the meatball texture super smooth.